 - Do they remove/handle all the trimmings?

-Your garden beds will require regular care if you want them always looking their best.
+Your mulch beds will require regular care if you want them always looking their best.
 This could include establishing the edges, weeding (either using chemicals or hand-pulling), dead heading blooms, annual replanting of perennials, transplanting plants, soil spreading, and mulch installation to give the beds a nice uniform appearance.
 You may wish to change their seasonal appearance too with different seasonal plantings.
-Great looking and well-cared garden beds really improve your curb appeal and the well being of all your residents.
+Great looking and well-cared for mulch beds really improve your curb appeal and the well being of all your residents.

 Lawn Care & Lawn Mowing